Does Medicare Cover Over-Bed Tables ?

 Original Medicare Part A (hospital care) covers medical equipment used in skilled nursing facilities, including durable medical equipment for short term stays.

-For an item of equipment to make it into the Medicare pantheon of Durable Medical Equipment it must fulfill following criteria –
+For an item of equipment to make it into the Medicare pantheon of covered durable medical equipment, it must fulfill the following criteria –

 - it must be able to withstand continuous use over a long period of time – durable

 - it is only to be used for medical reasons – not for comfort or convenience

 - it must be useful to a person who is sick, and of virtually no use to a person who well

 - its primary usage must be in the home

 - it has to be able to perform its function properly for at least of 3 years